TrevorKap/Portfolio-Page/index.md

 </div>
 <h3>Using Yelp Fusion API and Web-scraping to Create High-Resolution Neighborhood Amenity Profiles</h3>

-Last semester, alongside Anna Duan and Timothy Oliver, I explored Philadelphia's amenity landscape for our Geospatial Data Science in Python class project.
+Alongside Anna Duan and Timothy Oliver, I explored Philadelphia's amenity landscape for our Geospatial Data Science in Python class project.
 We analyzed Yelp API data and Zillow listings to uncover a diverse mix of businesses, public spaces, and activities in Philadelphia neighborhoods.
 Using k-means cluster analysis, we identified six unique amenity clusters, each grouping neighborhoods with similar amenities.

 * [Quarto Website](http://luckylaharltim.GitHub.io/MUSA_5500_Final)
 <img src="images/AmenityDashboard.png?raw=true"/>